gamificalostudio/Tankerfield/docs/Víctor_contribution.md

 ### Weapon Oil

+This weapon creates a bullet that when collide with an enemy, deals damage to it and the enemy takes the debuff Oiled.
+This debuff slows their speed by 4.
+The charged shot of this weapon creates a giant oil pool that puts all enemies in contact with it the Oiled Debuff.
+This debuff last for 5 seconds unless the enemy keeps getting the debuff, by being in contact with the oil pool or still being shot with this weapon.

+<iframe width="1024" height="576" src="https://www.youtube.com/embed/sdPF5dhDek4?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Items
 ### Happy Hour
 Happy Hour is an item that reduces the fire cadency of the player at a quarter of the original.